Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1 - The Mysteries of Rankhra.md

 				- Nomad 2 knows information about the current status of the tribe.
 They never leave the tribe at all and don't have any connections with the city.
 				- Nomad 3 knows infomration about prodictions for the future of the tribe.
 They have some sort of connection with the news agency.
-				- Nomad 4 knows information about myths and legends of the tribe The rest of the NPCs will refer them to the nomads that know stuff.
+				- Nomad 4 knows information about myths and legends of the tribe Other NPCs will refer the party to other nomads
 		- The concept of exploration can talk to people but only if they are blessed by another concept or divinity or have speak with animals ready.
 	- There are also some unique stores that sell (very expensive) magical artifacts gathered in exploration
 - Will use his familiarity with the environment to get closer to the animal creature thingy